startae/inside-jokes/README.md

 ## WTFriday

-You went to Slack and found the weirdest gifs ever?
+You have just opened Slack and found the weirdest gifs ever?
 Probably, it's wtfriday: you wake up, drink your coffe and contribute with the craziest gif you can find.

 ![](http://media0.giphy.com/media/qvt4tdGs8H612/giphy.gif)